robert/robert.github.com/_posts/2020-02-25-online-tracking-is-about-finding-excuses-to-send-http-requests.md

 tags: [Online Tracking]
 og_image: https://robertheaton.com/images/excuses-cover.png
 ---
 Online tracking is about finding excuses to send HTTP requests.
-In particular, it's about companies finding excuses to send themselves HTTP requests.
-The purpose of these HTTP requests is to tell these companies something about how people behave.
+In particular, it's about *companies* finding excuses to send *themselves* HTTP requests, in order to record something about how people behave.

 <img src="/images/excuses-cover.png" />